Semantic Mobile Base Station Placement: Placement without Prior Deployed BS

+We consider two regions, Scenario I and II, each of area $900m \times 900m$ from the ISPRS Potsdam dataset.
+The RGB tiles were segmented using DeepLabv3+ to generate blockages and then NSGA-II was used to find the optimal base station locations.
+Initial population size was set as 48 and the optimizer was run for 40 iterations.
+The crossover probability was taken as 0.9 and the mutation probability was taken 0.99.

-\subsection{Placement without Prior Deployed BS}
+\section{Placement without Prior Deployed BS}

 First, we considered the case when no existing base stations were present.
-The maximum number of base stations to be deployed, $M_{max}$, was set to 6.
-In the first scenario, we considered the tiles labeled as $5\_11$, $5\_12$, $5\_13$, $6\_11$, $6\_12$, $6\_13$, $7\_11$, $7\_12$, $7\_13$ in the Potsdam dataset.
+The maximum number of base stations to be deployed, $M_{max}$, was set to 6. \begin{itemize} \item Scenario I : \\ In the first scenario, we considered the tiles labelled as $5\_11$, $5\_12$, $5\_13$, $6\_11$, $6\_12$, $6\_13$, $7\_11$, $7\_12$, $7\_13$ in the Potsdam dataset.
 The top view of the 2.5D model with candidate BS locations (red), and users (yellow: users near buildings and on roads, green: other users) generated have been shown in Fig. \ref{fig:nsga2opta}.

 The results of NSGA-II optimizer have been shown in Fig. \ref{fig:nsga2optb}.
 The plot in (c) shows the solutions generated by the optimizer with the color varying with every iteration.
-The axes represent the objective functions used in our formulation in sub-section (\ref{sec:objfun}).
+The axes represent the objective functions used in our formulation in (\ref{sec:objfun}).
 It can be seen that it generates a better solution with every iteration.
 The 2D versions of this plot have been shown on the left for comparison.
 The total SINR, i.e., sum of SINR of the users near buildings and on roads increases with the number of base stations deployed as seen in (a).
 Similarly in (b), the number of users with $SINR > 10$ dB also follows the same trend.

+In Fig. \ref{fig:nsga2optc}, the optimal solutions for number of base stations = 3, 4, 5 and 6 from the final population based on non-dominated sorting were chosen and plotted.